PAW atomic datasets

 - The JTH atomic datasets library has been tested by means of the Delta calculation package provided by the CMM group of Ghent University. Δ-value is defined as the root-mean-square energy difference between the equations of state of two codes, averaged over all crystals in a purely elemental benchmark set.
 On the corresponding webpage, several pseudopotential/PAW codes and dataset libraries are compared with all-electron results performed with the Wien2K code.

-For each PBE atomic dataset in the JTH library (above), the delta-value is provided
+- For each PBE atomic dataset in the JTH library (above), the delta-value is provided (relative to Wien2K results).

 The JTH atomic data have also been confronted to the GBRV dataset library using part of the benchmark set provided on its web site.